c4v4/LKH3/README.md

 ### CVRPTW Speedup
 For the CVRPTW problem, a subset of the Homberger dataset has been selected.
-Sixty instances have been chosen, randomly selecting 2 instances for each class (there are 6 classes for each of the 5 different sizes).
+A total of 60 instances have been chosen, randomly selecting 2 instances for each one the classes.
+In total, there are 5 sizes (200, 400, 600, 800 and 1000 customers), and 6 classes for each size.

-Also in this case, each configuration has been tested with 4 different random seeds, with 1 *RUN* of 10000 *TRIALS* each.
+Also in this case, the tests have been run with 4 different random seeds, with a single *RUN* of 10000 *TRIALS* each.

-In this case 3 version have been tested, namely:
+Three version have been tested, namely:

 1. **Orig:** The original LKH-3.
 2. **Pen:** The LKH-3 with only the new Penalty and caching system (which maintain the same search trajectory w.r.t. the original).